AhaduChere/Odyssey/README.md

 A fictional banking website I made to practice front-end development using React and Tailwind CSS.

 ### Future Plans
 - Add a dashboard after logging in
-- Add multiple pages accesible from the login page